Elekester/Starlit-Village/Guides/Catching Up.md

 Some weapon's have an Element.
 They have significantly lower Base Attack in exchange for dealing extra elemental damage.
 This tends to mean they're a little weaker than their non elemental counterparts against most enemies, but stronger against enemies with their elemental weakness.

 The current endgame is dominated by the Neos Astraean Weapons, which drop from the Battle of Halphia Lake Urgent Quest and can be obtained from the Aegis Integra Exchange Shop.
 Since these items are not tradeable on the Personal Shop, you must find any Fixa you want on the weapon.
-You can obtain enough Aegis Integra to purchase one weapon by clearing the Geometric Laboratory Rank 2 Quest once, further Aegis Integra can be obtained by trading in unwanted Neos Astraean weapons.
+You can obtain enough Aegis Integra to purchase one weapon by clearing the Geometric Labyrinth Rank 2 Quest once, further Aegis Integra can be obtained by trading in unwanted Neos Astraean weapons.
 If you wish to multiweapon a Neos Astraean weapon, it can be multiweaponed with the Neos Justitean series, just be sure to use whichever weapon whose stats you want as the base weapon.

 If you can't obtain a Neos Astraean Weapon there are several alternatives you can use until you obtain one, listed below.